Please wait while we prepare your content

 Search engine optimization (SEO) is the practice of improving a website's visibility in search engine results pages (SERPs).
-When executed effectively, SEO increases the quantity and quality of organic (unpaid) traffic to a website by making it more discoverable to users searching for relevant information, products, or services.
+When done effectively, SEO increases the quantity and quality of organic (unpaid) traffic to a website by making it more discoverable to users searching for relevant information, products, or services.

 At its core, SEO is the process of optimizing digital content and websites to align with search engine algorithms.
 Search engines like Google, Bing, and others use complex algorithms to evaluate billions of web pages and determine which ones best answer a user's query.
 SEO practitioners work to understand these algorithms and optimize their sites accordingly.